Things to Do

 Hiking and Walking

 Port McNeill proves a natural hub for north island hiking.
-A popular and accessible trail for newbie hikers is the relatively short, 3.7km/2.3mi Marble River Trail in Marble Creek Recreation Park.
+A popular and accessible trail for newbie hikers is the relatively short, 4.2km/2.6mi Marble River Trail in Marble River Provincial Park.
 Seasoned hikers may prefer the challenge of the 48km/30mi-roundtrip Cape Scott Trail in Cape Scott Provincial Park.
-It's second only to the West Coast Trail in BC hiking fame.
+Those looking for a challenge can try the North Coast Trail extension from the Cape Scott Trail, a challenging route second only to the West Coast Trail in BC hiking fame.